I listened to an interview the other day…

 What is natural hormone support for menopause?

-Natural hormone support refers to using food, herbs, supplements, and lifestyle changes — rather than synthetic hormones — to ease menopause symptoms and restore balance.
+Natural hormone support means using food, herbs, supplements and lifestyle changes — rather than synthetic hormones — to ease menopause symptoms and help your body find its balance.

 What foods support hormone balance naturally?

-Foods rich in healthy fats, fiber, and protein — like leafy greens, seeds, wild fish, and legumes — can help support hormone production and detoxification during menopause.
+Foods rich in healthy fats, fiber and protein — like leafy greens, seeds, wild fish and legumes — give your body what it needs to make its messengers and clear out the leftovers during menopause.

 Can supplements help with hormone balance during menopause?